TortugaLabs/undup/README.md

-Undup is like a number of other command-line utilities that is intended to find duplicates in a given set of files and replace them from hardlinks to save space.
+Undup is like a number of other command-line utilities that is intended to find duplicates in a given set of files and replace them with hardlinks to save space.

 There are plenty of these types of utilities.
 I originally wrote this in PHP because I need to run it on a NAS that provided a PHP interpreter.
 In order to achieve a decent performance this cached file hashes.
-Because the size of the data increased, I wanted to improve the performance of this code by re-writting it in C.
+Because the size, of the data increased, I wanted to improve the performance of this code by re-writting it in C.

 Its only unique feature (that distinguishes it from the other alternatives referred here) is the use of file to cache hashes.

+The man page can be found [here](undup.adoc).

 ## Alternatives